bendrucker/node-fs-testing/readme.md

 ## Strategies

+Each strategy below is represented by real test files (`test-*.js`) that cover the same module ([`index.js`](index.js)).
+The module reads a file from the specified path and returns its content, reversed.
+Each test is functionally identical but is written with a different strategy or dependency.
+Many of the packages used in the tests are specific to `fs`.
+There are many alternatives for the packages used here.

 ### Mutating Methods

 The most direct way to modify the behavior of the [system under test](http://xunitpatterns.com/SUT.html) is to mutate its dependencies and replace some of their methods with "stubs"—functions that returned pre-configured responses.